Menu

 What can you achieve?
 Remedies

 The other outcome is linked with a positive order compelling specific action.
-Then, the administrative court or other second instance authority could find a substantive flaw in the decision and for instance stop an event from happening.
-Or it could issue an order requiring the government to perform remediation of a site.
+Then, the administrative court or other second instance authority could find a substantive flaw in the decision and, for instance, stop an event from happening.
+Alternatively, it could issue an order requiring the government to perform remediation of a site.
 Compensation of damages or restitution could also be granted.

 Annul Decisions